gautam786786/gautam/07-AKS/30.2-Provisioned-storage/README.md

 - We are going to use Azure AKS provisioned storage class as part of this section

 ## Step-02: Use AKS Provisioned Azure Disks
-- Copy all templates from previous section
-- Remove Storage Class Manifest

 - **Question-1:** Why do we need to remove storage class Manifests?
 - Azure AKS provisions two types of storage classes well in advance during the cluster creation process
   - managed-premium